I’m back with another book review, and this time I’m reviewing “You Owe Me A Murder” by Eileen Cook! Here’s the summary so we know what it’s about:

 Romance development: 2.5 out of 5 stars

 The romance between Kim and Alex that developed had a nice development overall, but could have used more chemistry.
-It was overall healthy (or at least as healthy as it can get, given the harrowing situation they were both thrown into, no thanks to Nicki), but I felt that there were barely any moments that felt like the romantic connection grew between them, save for the one scene where they literally sleep beside each other about halfway through the book, as well as a couple of parts where Alex affirms his interest in Kim.
+It was overall healthy (or at least as healthy as it can get, given the harrowing situation they were both thrown into, no thanks to Nicki).
+However, I felt that there were barely any moments that felt like the romantic connection grew between them.
+The execeptions were one scene where they literally sleep beside each other about halfway through the book, and a couple of parts where Alex affirms his interest in Kim.
 I didn’t feel like Kim felt the same way about him at all at first, not until he got an allergic reaction and she had to get help for him.

 I felt that all the characters individually were underdeveloped, even Kim.
 Despite the exposition on her family life, and her past relationship with Connor being discussed throughout the novel, I felt that I didn’t really feel a connection to Kim as a person.
 I didn’t know much about what she liked or what kind of things she did in her spare time, or what made her tick.
 However, I think that was due to the effort being put into her development of her relationships with parents and Alex, as well as discussing her past relationship with Connor.
 Also, kudos to Kim for not actually murdering the person Nicki wanted her to murder and warn said person about the situation instead.
 Had Kim actually murdered the person, I doubt it would end well for anyone, despite Nicki’s promise to not frame Kim for Connor’s murder in return.